kompanek/tansman/README.md

 # Deliverables

-In addition to the required presentation, deliverables will include:
+In addition to the report and presentation, deliverables will include:

 * A Python module implementing the underlying model
 * A Jupyter notebook with examples